-Lakewood Community Among Highest NJ Birth Rate as Frum Community Flourishes
+Lakewood Township Has The Highest New Jersey Birth Rate as Jewish Community Flourishes

-According to newly released data, Lakewood and its surrounding frum townships had more births per household than any other in New Jersey.
+According to newly released data, Lakewood and its surrounding townships with large Jewish communities had more births per household than any other in New Jersey

-The change is undoubtedly due to the higher birth rates in the Frum Communities, and it’s not just Lakewood.
-According to data from the New York City Department of Health, in 2020, Boro Park and Williamsburg (South) had the highest birth rates in New York City at 22.4 and 16.7 per 1000 population respectively.
-Crown Heights (South) and Flatbush also had high rates at 12.6 and 12.0.
+The change is undoubtedly due to the higher birth rates in the Jewish Communities, and it’s not just Lakewood.
+According to data from the New York City Department of Health, Boro Park and Williamsburg (South) had the highest birth rates in New York City.
+Crown Heights (South) and Flatbush also had high rates.

 Post the first comment!